-- 1. If installed, remove the front bezel
+- 1. If installed, remove the front bezel.

 - 2. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet.

 - 3. Open the system.

-CAUTION: To prevent damage to the drives and backplane, you must remove the hard drives from the system before removing the backplane.
+CAUTION: To prevent damage to the hard drives and hard-drive backplane, you must remove the hard drives from the system before removing the hard-drive backplane.